 RV campsites run by the national park are fairly rustic, with fire pits and picnic tables but without water or electrical hookups or showers.
 (For sites with hookups, head to the Sol Duc Hot Springs Resort or Log Cabin Resort, both run by a park concessionaire.)
 You’ll have the easiest time finding sites for RVs that are 21 feet long or smaller, though there are options for rigs up to 35 feet long.
-All sites are first-come, first-served (except Kalaloch Campground, the only one to take reservations), so arrive early, especially in summer.
+All sites are first-come, first-served (except Kalaloch and Sol Duc campgrounds, the only ones to take reservations), so arrive early, especially in summer.

 Heart O’ the Hills Campground

 This larger (88 sites) campground sits on the western bank of Lake Crescent and is adjacent to the Fairholme General Store and a boat launch.
-Flush toilets and potable water available; dump station $5/use.
+Flush toilets and potable water available; dump station $10/use.
 Sites up to 21 feet.
-Open late May to early October. $12/night
+Open late April to early September.

 Sol Duc Campground

 Located on Ozette Lake, this 15-site, primitive campground is convenient to the Cape Alava and Sand Point Trails.
-Pit toilets and no potable water.
+Pit toilets and potable water avaliable.
 Sites up to 21 feet.
-Open year-round. $12/night
+Open year-round.

 Large, 94-site campground sited two miles from Rialto Beach and the Pacific Ocean, along the Quillayute River.
-Flush toilets and potable water available; dump station $5/use.
-Open year-round; some sites fit 35-foot RVs. $12/night
+Flush toilets and potable water available; dump station $10/use.
+Open year-round; some sites fit 35-foot RVs.

 The park’s largest campground with 170 sites, Kalaloch is also the only one that accepts reservations in summer (recreation.gov).
 Sits on a bluff overlooking the Pacific, near Kalaloch Lodge.
-Flush toilets and potable water available; dump station $5/use.
-Open year-round; some sites fit 35-foot RVs. $14-$18/night
+Flush toilets and potable water available; dump station $10/use.
+Open year-round; some sites fit 35-foot RVs.

 South Beach Campground

-47 sites in the old-growth forest along the Skokomish River.
+49 sites in the old-growth forest along the Skokomish River.
 Open year-round, with flush toilets and water in summer only.
 Near Lake Cushman and trails to Flapjack Lakes and First Divide.
-Most sites fit 21 feet, with a few fitting 35-foot RVs. $12/night
+Most sites fit 21 feet, with a few fitting 35-foot RVs.

 Other Nearby Campgrounds In and Near Olympic National Park